United States forms

 - Missing pages from the form.

-It is necessary for individuals who are inadmissible due to previous immigration violations and wish to return to the U.S. For related guidance, see the [U.S. Employment Immigration Overview](/en/united-states/guides/us-employment-immigration-overview) page.
-For related guidance, see the U.S. Family Immigration Overview page.
+It is necessary for individuals who are inadmissible under certain sections of the Immigration and Nationality Act (INA) and wish to lawfully return to the U.S. For related guidance, see the [U.S. Family Immigration](/en/united-states/goals/us-family-immigration) page.
+For related guidance, see the U.S. Employment Immigration Overview page.

 - When the official instructions indicate this form is required